VCR (band)

-VCR is an American punk band with synthpop leanings.
+VCR is an American punk rock band with synthpop leanings.
 The band formed in November 2002 in Richmond, Virginia, with a relatively unique lineup of a drummer, a bassist, and three synthesizer players.

-The band released their debut, self-titled EP on Richmond-based label Pop Faction in 2003.
+The band released their debut self-titled EP on the Richmond-based label Pop Faction in 2003.
 The release was limited to roughly 1000 copies.
 After no touring, the band was signed by SideOneDummy Records in 2005.
 The label re-released the band's debut EP with a slightly altered track listing that year.
 In 2006, the band released their first full-length album, Power Destiny.

 In 2007 the band played their last show.
 In 2011 the Misfits Cassette was re-released on vinyl by Riot Style Records.